 The Early Learning Program provided by the system is available for developmentally delayed preschool students and is located at Hal Henard Elementary School.

 The school system provides bus transportation for students who reside within the city limits.
 A breakfast and lunch program is available at all schools and meets all state and federal requirements.

-Members of the Greeneville City School Board of Education include the following: Cindy Luttrell (vice-chairman), Jerry Anderson (treasurer), Dr. Craig Shepherd, Josh Quillen, and Pamela Botta.
+Members of the Greeneville City School Board of Education include the following: Cindy Luttrell (Chairperson), Dr Craig Shepherd (Vice-Chairperson), Jerry Anderson (Treasurer), Josh Quillen, and Pamela Botta.
 A student representative from Greeneville High School, also serves on the Board of Education.
 The Director of the Greeneville City Schools is Steve Starnes.